Health and safety

 Outlook

-In order to achieve our goal of zero accidents, additional safety measures will be taken.
-Safety inspections will be continued and corrective and preventive measures implemented at all production sites.
+In order to progress towards our goal of zero accident, additional safety measures will be taken.
+Safety audits and inspections will be continued, and corrective and preventive measures implemented at all production sites.